Hayley-Kwok/com3529-assignment/Readme.md

 # Data Structure for the branch predicate

 The data structure for the branch predicate is something similar to a "Syntax Tree".
-I have taken inspirations from the abstract syntax tree from the C# side of the Roslyn (.NET Compiler Platform) purely because of my previous experience with Roslyn.
+I have taken inspirations from the abstract syntax tree from the C# side of the Roslyn (.NET Compiler Platform) because of my previous experience with Roslyn.
 The overall data structure can be described by the following not strictly constructed UML graph.

 ![UML graph for tree](testing_assignment.drawio.png) The NOT relation is represented by the negated field in the `BinaryRelatedNode`